blambov/cassandra/Trie_memtable_next.md

 # TODOs

+- Test `!includeCoveringDeletions`, also add it to tailTrie, and move `dropDeletions` to `RangeState`

+- Try putting the upserters etc. in the InMemoryTrie itself.
+Or a mutator class that we make on top of it (which could also hold the ApplyState).
+    - Maybe this leaves room for extending that mutator?

 - Synthetic marker identification machinery for InMemoryTrie, i.e. code to drop content if branch becomes empty.

-- Change TrieTombstone marker to be able to indicate row/complex-column deletion level

 - Change FlexibleMergeCursor.WithMappedContent to take a direction argument in the resolver (with direction-less version)